GACJ/handbellmanager/readme.txt

 INSTALLATION STEPS
 ------------------
-To install Handbell Manager v 2.1.0:
+To install Handbell Manager v 2.2.0:

-1. Download HandbellManager140.zip to your computer.
+1. Download HMinstall.exe to your computer.

-2. Extract the files to a folder: C:\HandbellManager140 by right-clicking on the zip file and and select "Extract All".
-The folder called HandbellManager140 will be created.
-(you may require admin rights for this)
+2. Run the downloaded installer.

-3. Navigate into HandbellManager140 folder and right-click on the file called HandbellManager.exe.
-Select Send to... then Desktop (create shortcut).
-This will create a shortcut on your desktop for Handbell Manager.
+3. This will create a shortcut on your desktop for Handbell Manager.

 4. Double-click the short-cut to open Handbell Manager.
 If your computer warns you not to run it, don't worry it is safe!
 On Windows 10 for example, click on "more info" then